belmead/hugo-blog/content/posts/2024-12-13-odin-2-pro-review.md

 ---
-layout: post
-title: Early Review — AYN Odin 2 Pro
+title: Review — AYN Odin 2 Pro
+description: After a few weeks of use.
+date: 2024-12-13
 draft: false
 ---